 Can perpetrators can be rehabilitated?

 Do I think perpetrators can be rehabilitated?
 The short answer to a very long, highly debated and studied query is yes.
 In my limited scope over the years, I’ve certainly encountered perpetrators who I believe have genuine remorse for their crimes.
 These perpetrators continue their rehab program and make their recovery a priority and remain in counseling.
 And I certainly encounter offenders who I know will offend again.
 Those perpetrators tend to severely lack empathy along with some other major deficiencies (including but not limited to antisocial personality disorder (APD), depression, denial, etc.)

 So, what’s it really feel like interviewing and facing these offenders?

 For me, it’s fucking empowering.

-What questions do you have about sex offenders?
+Any questions?
 Leave your questions or comments below.